siva913/netflix-gpt/README.md

     - VideoTitle
   SecondaryContainer
     - MoviesList * n
-    - cards * n
+    - Moviecards * n

 - Fetch Movie Videos and filter trailer video and store it in redux store

-- Embedded youtube video and make it autoplay and mute (add this in src of iframe ?&autoplay=1&mute=1)
+- Implemented MainContainer Embedded youtube video and make it autoplay and mute (add this in src of iframe ?&autoplay=1&mute=1)

+- Implemented Secondary Container with MovieList, MovieCards

+- Implemented Custom Hooks for different types of movies

 # Features